unionai/unionai-docs/source/data-input-output/flyte-file-and-flyte-directory.md

 The natural way to solve this problem is for the source task to to upload the file or directory to a common location (like the Union object store) and then pass a reference to that location to the destination task, which then downloads or streams the data.

-Since this is such a common use case, Union provides the [`FlyteFile`](../api/flytekit-sdk/custom-types/flytefile.md) and [`FlyteDirectory`](../api/flytekit-sdk/custom-types/flytedirectory.md) classes, which automate this process, making it nearly transparent to the user.
+Since this is such a common use case, theFLytekit SDK provides the [`FlyteFile`](../api/flytekit-sdk/custom-types/flytefile.md) and [`FlyteDirectory`](../api/flytekit-sdk/custom-types/flytedirectory.md) classes, which automate this process.

 ## How the classes work